Vyral/sandy-eagon-blog/_posts/2021-06-25-its-about-time.md

 {% include excerpt.html %}

-Today we’re talking about the timing of real estate ‘cause it’s not always fun.
+Today we’re talking about the timing of real estate, ‘cause it’s not always fun.
 I had a client call me a few months ago, and **things were not going so well with her dad down in Texas, and so they were kind of gearing up toward making a great big move.** They had a number of belongings in different states, in Utah, in Texas, and things around here, and so they were collecting what they had left behind at different times in their life and really wanted to get everything back into the same area.
 So they were doing several trips out of state and trying to put everything together, that it was a smooth process.&nbsp;

 Well, we got most of that worked out and put the house on the market.
 Within 24 hours we got an offer, a great offer, and so my clients decided not to worry too much about waiting through the weekend.
 We let the people who had already seen it know that we were reviewing offers that evening, and there was a flurry, and **we ended up with six offers on day two—all well over our listing price of $700,000.** By the time it was over, we ended up having offers up to $850,000, and we took one for just under that at $830,000.&nbsp;